 Find the Cheapest Pet Insurance Quotes in Your Area

-Healthy Paws is one of our favorite plans due to its great value and coverage.
+Pet health insurance can help you cover the costs associated with your pet's injuries and illnesses.
+Healthy Paws is one of our favorite plans due to its excellent value and coverage.

-- Hereditary and congenital conditions covered: Healthy Paws covers your pets' hereditary and congenital conditions, including hip dysplasia, so long as your pets are enrolled before the age of six, and symptoms haven't shown up yet.
-This is great news for families with large-breed canines such as Labrador Retrievers and Great Danes.
-Some providers restrict coverage because these inherited conditions can be costly to reimburse.
+- Policies cover hereditary and congenital conditions.
+Healthy Paws covers your pet's hereditary and congenital conditions, including hip dysplasia, so long as your pets are enrolled before the age of 6 and symptoms haven't yet surfaced.
+This is great news for families with large-breed canines, such as Labrador retrievers and great Danes.
+Other providers may restrict coverage for these conditions because they can be costly to reimburse.

-- Plan Simplicity: There's just one plan with breadth of coverage at reasonable prices.
-You won't have to compare multiple packages.
-Just choose your deductible and reimbursement level, and that's it
+- Coverage is simple.
+You won't have to compare multiple packages because there's just one plan with good coverage at reasonable prices.
+Just choose your deductible and reimbursement level, and that's it.

-- Healthy Paws does not cover the examination fee portion of your dog or cat's visit to the vet's office
+- Exam fees are not covered.
+Healthy Paws does not cover the examination fee portion of your dog or cat's visit to the vet's office.

-- While you can enroll your furry companion up to the age of 14, hip dysplasia is covered only when pets are enrolled before their sixth birthday.
-Note, however, that there is a 12-month waiting period before coverage takes effect
+- Coverage comes with some limitations.
+There are no wellness add-ons.
+Additionally, while you can enroll your furry companion up to the age of 14, hip dysplasia is covered only when pets are enrolled before age 6.
+There's also a 12-month waiting period before coverage takes effect on certain conditions.

-Among the benefits provided by a Healthy Paws pet health plan are hospitalization, diagnostic testing, supplies, surgeries, and prescription medication.
-Healthy Paws only covers accidents and illnesses, so long as they're not pre-existing.
-The insurer's plans do not have a wellness option, which means that preventive or routine care, such as flea control, de-worming, vaccines, or dental care (unless caused by an accident) are excluded.
+Healthy Paws plans typically cover the costs associated with hospitalization, diagnostic testing, supplies, surgeries and prescription medication.
+Healthy Paws covers accidents and illnesses, so long as they're not preexisting.
+There's no wellness option, which means preventive and routine care aren't covered.